-Instead, we invite you to experience our 8-week online course titled "Introduction to Business, Entrepreneurship, and Innovation."
+Instead, we invite you to experience our 8-week online course titled "Overview of Entrepreneurship and Small Business."

 Experience GLU and get to know us while we get to know you.

-If you can successfully complete our Intro Course, you will know you're capable of successfully completing our MBA Program... and so will we!
+If you can successfully complete our Overview Course, you will know you're capable of successfully completing our MBA Program... and so will we!